 Please regularly check the updated information as we will review our policy as necessary.

-As the economic situation resumes and the number of newly infected people is increasing, students, faculty and staff members are encouraged to try “implementing a ‘new lifestyle’” in their daily lives.
+Since November, there has been an increase in the number of infected students on campus.
+Students, faculty and staff members are encouraged to try “1. implementing a ‘new lifestyle’” in their daily lives.

 In the future, if a student, faculty or staff member is found infected, in order to prevent the secondary and tertiary infections, we will immediately judge the range of suspensions of campus activities and take necessary measures under the direction and advice of the public health center.